ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 For non-current property

-The company uses non-current assets for more than 1 year.
+The company has been using non-current assets for more than 1 year.
 This property (fixed assets, long-term financial investments, intangible assets, etc.) is reflected in the first section of the accounting. balance.

-For calculation, the denominator indicates the total in the first section - line 1100 - this is an indicator of profitability.
+For calculation, the denominator indicates the total in the first section - line 1100 - this is the profitability indicator.

 To analyze the profitability of indicators of other types, the denominator indicates the amount that is displayed in the balance sheet in the corresponding line.

 Advice!
-The easiest way to calculate the average profitability is to add the sums of the indicators for the beginning and end of the year and divide by 2.
+The simplest option for calculating average profitability is to add the sum of the indicators at the beginning and end of the year and divide by 2.

-For calculation, the numerator indicates the amounts from the financial statements (form No. 2):
+For calculation purposes, the numerator indicates the amounts from the financial statements (form No. 2):

 • line 2200 - profit from sales;